Allosaurus

 Source: Laws, R. R. (1996).
 Paleopathological analysis of a sub-adult Allosaurus fragilis (MOR 693) ...
 Montana State University-Bozeman.

 Subsequent research revealed that Big Al had suffered numerous injuries, including fractures and infections.
-An infection in its right foot, in particular, was severe and is presumed to have made walking difficult.
+An infection in its right toe was particularly severe and is presumed to have made walking difficult.

-Furthermore, in 1996, an even better-preserved specimen, "Big Al 2," was discovered.
-This specimen showed evidence of 19 injuries, including a broken jaw and ribs, and an infection in its tail.
+Furthermore, in 1996, an even better-preserved specimen, "Big Al 2," was discovered, which showed signs of 19 injuries, including jaw and rib fractures and a tail infection.
 These specimens eloquently testify to how full of struggle the life of the Jurassic king was.